sisi-huang/sisi-huang.github.io/_posts/2020/python code/2020-07-06-embedding-Chinese-characters-in-pandas-plot.md

 How to display Chinese characters in a pandas plot?
-It is common to use bar chart to visualize the frequency of different categories.
+It is common to use a bar chart to visualize the frequency of different categories.
 I scraped the data from a Chinese job portal: [lagou](https://www.lagou.com/).
-What I am interested is companies' categories for a data analyst in Shanghai.
+I want to see which kind of company require data analyst.
 ```
 import numpy as np
 import pandas as pd